roilo/project_lovelace/README.md

 ### Via executable file
 1. Install `pyinstaller`.
 [Follow the instructions in this link](https://www.pyinstaller.org/).
 2. Create executable file by locating the directory of `Lovelace.py` in console and typing `pyinstaller Lovelace.py`.
-3. Locate `Lovelace.exe` in App Launcher and open the file.
+3. Locate `Lovelace.out` in App Launcher and open the file.